Q: What’s with the name “Ministry of Swing”?? Is this a church or religious organization?

 Q: Do you only teach West Coast Swing?

-If you’re interested in learning Lindy Hop or Blues, we recommend visiting our good friends Michael, Nina, Charlie and Sarah at Mobtown Ballroom.
+If you’re interested in learning Lindy Hop, we recommend visiting our good friends Michael, Sarah and Charlie at Mobtown Ballroom.
 They rock.

 Q: Do I need to have a partner to join classes?